torsday/notebook/design/flyweight.md

-# FLYWEIGHT (object structural pattern)
-# =====================================
+# Flyweight

+-   object structural pattern

-# GoF definition (p.
+## GoF definition (p.
 195):

-# -----------------------
-# "Use sharing to support large numbers of fine-grained objects efficiently."
+> Use sharing to support large numbers of fine-grained objects efficiently.

-# The key to grasping this pattern is to understand the distinction between intrinsic and extrinsic state:
+The key to grasping this pattern is to understand the distinction between intrinsic and extrinsic state:

-# 1. Intrinsic state is independent of an object's context,
+1. Intrinsic state is independent of an object's context,
-# 2. Extrinsic state depends on and varies with an object's context.
+1. Extrinsic state depends on and varies with an object's context.

-# The flyweight pattern aims to reduce the number of objects needed in a system
-# by moving all intrinsic state into a pool of 'flyweight' objects that can be
+The flyweight pattern aims to reduce the number of objects needed in a system by moving all intrinsic state into a pool of 'flyweight' objects that can be shared.
-# shared.

-# In this example, rather than instantiate an object for every single character
-# in a sentence, the sentence relies on a pool of flyweight 'character' objects
-# that store the character's intrinsic state (i.e. what latter it represents).
-# This way there is only one character object for every letter in the
-# alphabet, rather than one object for every single character in the document.
+In this example, rather than instantiate an object for every single character in a sentence, the sentence relies on a pool of flyweight 'character' objects that store the character's intrinsic state (i.e. what latter it represents).
+This way there is only one character object for every letter in the alphabet, rather than one object for every single character in the document.

-# While this pattern can reduce storage requirements in certain cases,
-# the pattern is only useful under the following conditions:
+While this pattern can reduce storage requirements in certain cases, the pattern is only useful under the following conditions:

-#   * Storage costs are high because of sheer object quantity,
+-   Storage costs are high because of sheer object quantity,
-#   * Many groups of objects may be replaced by relatively few shared objects
-#     once extrinsic state is removed.
+-   Many groups of objects may be replaced by relatively few shared objects once extrinsic state is removed.

-# Pros:
+## Pros:

-# -----
-#  * Can greatly reduce storage requirements of an application
+-   Can greatly reduce storage requirements of an application

-# Cons:
+## Cons:

-# -----
-#  * Requires the separation of intrinsic and extrinsic state, which
-#    can be a source of confusion when we are accustomed to encapsulated
+-   Requires the separation of intrinsic and extrinsic state, which can be a source of confusion when we are accustomed to encapsulated objects.

-#    objects.
+## Example

-# Flyweight
+### Flyweight
-# ---------

 ```ruby
 class Letter